While the definition of entrepreneurship has stayed constant for decades, the possibilities for aspiring entrepreneurs

 Every entrepreneur has their own ‘why’ that drove them into being their own boss.
 Whether entrepreneurs need more freedom or to make an impact, they all take control of their life by living life on their own terms.

 - To change the world: Many entrepreneurs strive to make the world better.
-Whether entrepreneurs believe in space exploration, eliminating poverty or creating a practical but game changing product, they ultimately build a business in service of others.
+Whether entrepreneurs believe in space exploration, eliminating poverty or creating a practical but game-changing product, they ultimately build a brand in service of others.
 Some entrepreneurs use their business as a way to raise capital quickly to funnel into their noble causes.
 To social entrepreneurs, building an empire is about creating a better world for everyone.

 - They don’t want a boss: Entrepreneurs often struggle with having a boss.
 They often feel suffocated, restricted and held back.
 Some entrepreneurs may feel that they have a more effective way of doing things.
 Others may dislike the lack of creative freedom.
 Ultimately, they become attracted to entrepreneurship to succeed on their own terms.
 Being the boss can be more fulfilling than having one.
 Check out 10 Obvious Signs You Should Be Working for Yourself.

 - They want flexible hours: Entrepreneurship is often popular around those who need flexible hours.
 Many people with disabilities often enjoy entrepreneurship as it allows them to work when they’re able to.
 Parents with young children might also prefer entrepreneurship as it allows them to raise young children at home or pick them up from school without having to feel guilty about it.
 Students may also like the flexibility of entrepreneurship as their course workload might not allow them to work standard office hours.